 Joanne C, SC - The past few years have taken a bite out of my self worth and this trip went a long way to restoring that.
 I felt like I could do anything when I returned.

 Jennie + Katherine K, MS - As we say in the Gulf Coast "Laissez le bon temp roule" Let the good times roll - and you did!
 Coming from the deep south, the cool weather was grand.

 Meet our local guides Runa and Heidrun singing this Icelandic folk song at our final dinner in 2007

 Airfares are NOT INCLUDED in Canyon Calling trips.
 It is your responsibility to get yourself to the assembly point of a trip and home afterwards.
-There are many reasons for this policy including ladies wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 15 years.
-You can contact her at 480.941.5311 or email her at email@example.com Internal flights are included in trip prices when they fall inside a tour like in our Costa Rican, Peru, and Hawaii Islands trips.
+There are many reasons for this policy including customers wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 17 years.
+You can phone her at (480) 755-1388 or send an email to firstname.lastname@example.org Internal flights are included in trip prices when they fall inside a tour like on our Costa Rican, Peruvian Andes, Australian and Hawaiian Islands trips.

 NOTES: For those who have traveled with Canyon Calling before you know that we pay for EVERYTHING on our tours.
 However, Iceland is THE most expensive place in Europe.
 In order for us to offer all the best activities yet still keep this trip affordable, we are making two changes on this trip: Youll need to buy your own lunches and well be using sleeping bag accommodation.
 No we WONT be camping!
 Well still have comfy beds and a roof over our heads.
 The money saved by supplying our own bedding in Iceland allows us to include activities that would normally be outside the budget.